DRUGS: THE WORST THING YOU CAN POSSIBLY DO IN BALI

 It’s your fault where you end up.

 The outcome of taking drugs is entirely your own responsibility, no matter where you are in the world.
 The problem is, that in places like Bali, the tourists become care-free.
-They forget about their actions due to the easy-going lifestyle that Bali withholds, and they forget that there are laws and consequences that are devastating and… deadly.
+They forget about their actions due to the easy-going atmosphere that Bali withholds, and they forget that there are laws and consequences that are incredibly real.

-Try not to forget the cruel reality, that your stupidity will potentially leave you in the firing line.
+Try not to forget the reality, that your stupidity could potentially leave you in the firing line.
 I really don’t think you want to be the person who ends up on international news.

 Like it?
 PIN IT!